Venue InformationAldwych Theatre

 From the mid-1930s until around 1960, the theatre was owned by the Abrahams family, and during this time, in 1949, Laurence Olivier directed the first London production of Tennessee Williams’ A Streetcar Named Desire at the Aldwych Theatre, with Olivier’s wife Vivien Leigh as Blanche DuBois.

 In 1962 an important new chapter started for the theatre when the Royal Shakespeare Company, headquartered in Stratford-upon-Avon and under the directorship of Peter Hall, made the Aldwych Theatre its base in London.
 They remained there for the next 20 years, finally moving to the Barbican in 1982.
 Numerous RSC productions played here including The Wars of the Roses, Ondine with Peter Hall’s wife Leslie Caron, The Greeks, Nicholas Nickleby, and the transfer of most of the Shakespeare productions first staged by the RSC at its Stratford home.

 After this period the theatre was sold to the US Nederlander Organization.

 Theatre Previous Shows

-Past shows playing at the Aldwych Theatre:La Petite Soiree
+Past shows that have played at the Aldwych Theatre include:La Petite Soiree

 BEAUTIFUL The Carole King Musical